workstaffhq/helpcenter/docs/managers/staff/profiles.md

 ### Hourly Rate

-This is the default hourly rate that will be used when calculating remuneration for the person.
+This is the default hourly rate that will be used when calculating compensation for the person.
 This rate can be overridden as needed everytime a person is booked and should not include any possible [Premium](../customize/premiums.md).

 ### Departments